kr-eem/Profit-Taker-Guide/beginner/eclipse-builds.md

 Covers toxin.
 Twitch is flex.
 This is the bare minimum build required to oneshot Pylons with the Generic Eclipse build and Sling Strength / Transient Fortitude.
 It relies on Multishot to oneshot, so to increase its consistency you can:

-- you can use a maxed Vigilante Armaments and Galvanized Chamber to have 3ms
+- You can use a maxed Vigilante Armaments and Galvanized Chamber to have 3ms
 - Invest in a dmg ms riven of any kind, this will allow you to oneshot
 - if you don't need Zenith to do shields, replace the crit mods with more fire rate
 :::